European red-rumped swallow: Distribution and habitat

+The European red-rumped swallow breeds across southern Europe and southern Europe and north Africa east to Iran, Pakistan and northwest India.
+During winter it migrates to Africa and southwest Asia.

 Behaviour and ecology

 These swallows are usually found over grassland where they hawk insects.
 They may sometimes take advantage of grass fires and grazing cattle that flush insects into the air.

 Breeding

 It is thought that the sequence "open-nest" to "closed nest" to "retort nest" represents the evolutionary development in the mud-building swallows, and individual species follow this order of construction.
 A retort builder like red-rumped swallow starts with an open cup, closes it, and then builds the entrance tunnel.
 It has been proposed that the development of closed nests reduced competition between males for copulations with the females.
 Since mating occurs inside the nest, the difficulty of access means other males are excluded.
 This reduction in competition permits the dense breeding colonies typical of the Delichon and Petrochelidon genera, but colonial breeding is not inevitable; most Cecropis species are solitary nesters.

 Conservation status

 The International Union for Conservation of Nature (IUCN) is the organisation responsible for assessing the conservation status of species.
 A species is assessed as subject to varying levels of threat if it has a small, fragmented or declining range, or if the total population is less than 10,000 mature individuals, or numbers have dropped by more than 10% in ten years or with a continuing decline over generations.
 The red-rumped swallow has a huge range and a population numbered in millions.
 It is not known to be seriously declining in range or numbers, so it is classed as Least Concern.

-The red-rumped swallow is extending its range northward in Europe, colonising France and Romania in recent decades.
+The European red-rumped swallow is extending its range northward in Europe, colonising France and Romania in recent decades.
 The European population is estimated at 100,000 to 430,000 breeding pairs or 300,000 to 1,290,000 individuals.